daizutabi/hydraflow/docs/practical-tutorials/applications.md

 When you run the application, HydraFlow automatically:

+1. Sets the MLflow tracking URI to the `mlflow.db` SQLite database in the project root.
-1. Creates an MLflow experiment named after your application (in this case, "example")
+2. Creates an MLflow experiment named after your application (in this case, "example").
-2. Starts a run with the provided configuration
+3. Starts a run with the provided configuration.
-3. Captures logs and artifacts
+4. Captures logs and artifacts.

 Let's use the MLflow CLI to verify that our experiment was created: